RyanONeill1970/MembershipSite/README.md

 ## Hosting
 * Requires .Net 8, can run in Linux plans.
 I've tested this on Microsoft Azure / Linux
 * Requires Microsoft SQL Server
-* If you don't want to host your own instance and are a society / club, I may be able to host it for a fee (email ryan at ryanoneill.com).
+* If you don't want to host your own instance and are a society / club, I may be able to host it for a reasonable fee (email ryan at ryanoneill.com).
 This would help me offset the costs of further development.

 ## Getting started
 * Clone the repository